lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 ..
 We want to eventually link this to a descrip of the available types of catalogs in afw.table
 ..
 Does it matter at this point to user that output catalogs are of type `icSrc` ?
-..
-We want to eventually link this to a page with a descrip of the available types of catalogs

 `background`: model of background subtracted from exposure (an `lsst.afw.math.BackgroundList`_)

 `psfCellSet`: spatial cells of PSF candidates (an `lsst.afw.math.SpatialCellSet`_)

-.. _`lsst.afw.math.SpatialCellSet`: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/classlsst_1_1afw_1_1math_1_1_spatial_cell_set.html